learn-co-curriculum/github-to-canvas/README.md

 ### HTML Code Snippets Do Not Render

 The Canvas API renders all HTML it receives.
-If your repository's markdown includes HTML that is not meant to be rendered (i.e. lessons on HTML or JavaScript that include HTML code snippets), the content will be rendered as part of the page's HTML, resulting in unusual display errors in Canvas.
+If your repository's markdown includes HTML that is not meant to be rendered, the content will be rendered as part of the page's HTML, resulting in unusual display errors in Canvas.
+Examples of this would be lessons on HTML or JavaScript that include HTML code snippets.

 To fix any rendering issues in Canvas, go to the Canvas WYSIWYG editor for the afflicted lesson.
 Click the HTML editor option (`</>` button in the lower right) to